willfurnass/docs/flamegpu/simulation.rst

 - Visualisation mode: ``./*_vis.sh}``
 - Console mode: ``./*_console.sh iter='arg'``

+.. @todo - This is not the case?
+It is 1 by default, but can be overridden either by changing to 0 or using the new runtime argument.

-*Note: XML output is disabled but can be re-enabled by setting the``XML_OUTPUT`` definition in the automatically generated ``src/dynamic/main.cu`` file to ``1``.
+*Note*: XML output is disabled but can be re-enabled by setting the``XML_OUTPUT`` definition in the automatically generated ``src/dynamic/main.cu`` file to ``1``.
 After rebuilding and running the simulation again this will create an XML file (saved in the location of the initial input file) for each iteration which will contain the state of the agents after applying a single simulation iteration to the agents (in the same formal as ``0.xml``.
 You can view this file (``cat`` command) to see how the agent properties have changed.

 The parameters passed to the simulation are the initial model file and the number of simulation runs (iterations).
 Note that by default, the number of iterations is set to ``1``.
 In order to modify the number of iterations, pass an argument to the shell script (e.g: ``iter=50``):